wordofwarning/wordofwarning.org/hab/turn/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-**Turn** is our annual platform for NW dancers + dance-makers, featuring up to 15 short pieces of work over two nights in Manchester.
+**Turn** is our annual platform for NW dancers + dance-makers, featuring up to 17 short pieces of work over two nights in Manchester.

-Our [sixth Turn](/current/2014-turn) took place on Friday 4 + Saturday 5 April 2014, at [Contact](http://contactmcr.com).
-To get a feel for it see 2014's [image gallery](/galleries/2014-turn).
+Our [sixth Turn](/current/2014-turn) took place on Friday 4 + Saturday 5 April 2014, at Contact.
+To get a feel for it see 2014's [programme](/current/2014-turn) + [image gallery](/galleries/2014-turn).

 **Turn is:**
 >a public micro-festival + open submission dance platform;